-There cannot be many knives for outdoor activities that have been designed by the ‘Brothers of Bushcraft,' but this Tops knife has, and that should augur well for its suitability for bushcraft work, and other rigorous tasks.
+There have been designed by the ‘Brothers of Bushcraft,’ but this Tops knife has, and that should augur well for its suitability for bushcraft work, and other rigorous tasks.

 This is not necessarily a new knife to market, with it first being available for sale in the summer of 2013.
 This simply means that it has been, and still is, a very popular bushcraft knife, which is evidenced by over 90% of its reviews by customers being positive.